Some Categorical Representations of the Modular Group: Algebraic Background

 \section{Algebraic Background}

-In this section we collect background information that is necessary to understand the main construction.
+In this section we collect some algebraic background information.
 We begin by recalling the differential graded categories $\Kom^*_{\frac{1}{2}}(n)$ and the existence of certain chain complexes $P_{n,k}$ within $\Kom^*_{\frac{1}{2}}(n)$.
 The definition of a group action on a category is given and a construction for reducing the gradings is introduced.